Brookhaven makes history to memorialize WWII ‘comfort women’

 Councilmember John Park, who is Korean, brought the issue to the council.
 He was not able to be at the May 23 meeting due to a prior commitment, according to Mayor John Ernst.

 In a prepared statement, Park said, “The ‘comfort women’ tragedy is one the largest known cases of human and sexual trafficking in the 20th century.
-The City of Brookhaven is deeply honored to be the home for the “Young Girl’s Statue for Peace.”
+The City of Brookhaven is deeply honored to be the home for the ‘Young Girl’s Statue for Peace.’
 As we remember the history of these victims of human trafficking and enslavement, we bear witness to their suffering so that these atrocities never happen again.”

 Mayor Ernst noted the historic moment in the city history.

 “By establishing this memorial, we are raising awareness of the ongoing problems of sexual and human trafficking taking place in metro Atlanta and the world today,” he said.

-“Brookhaven is now the first city in the state of Georgia and the deep south to publicly commit to the ‘comfort women’ memorial, and we encourage other cities to join us in a strong, public stand against human trafficking.”
+“Brookhaven is now the first city in the state of Georgia and the Deep South to publicly commit to the ‘comfort women’ memorial, and we encourage other cities to join us in a strong, public stand against human trafficking,” he added.

 Councilmember Linley Jones said she was casting her vote in favor of the resolution to accept the statue in honor of the 38 surviving “comfort women” and also in honor of her two Korean-American nieces, who were watching the meeting online.